Microsoft/azure-docs.pt-pt/articles/cost-management-billing/understand/review-individual-bill.md

 Uma vez criada a VM, cada medidor começa a emitir registos de utilização.
 Esta utilização e o preço do medidor são monitorizados no sistema de medição do Azure.

-Pode ver os medidores que foram utilizados para calcular a faturação no ficheiro CSV de utilização.
+Pode ver os medidores que foram utilizados para calcular a faturação no ficheiro CSV de utilização, como no exemplo anterior.

 ## <a name="pay-your-bill"></a><a name="payment"></a>Pagar a fatura